 Retention Analytics allows you to investigate the activity of your visitors over time by illustrating how long visitors continue to get value out of your product.
 Reports lay out how many of your visitors who complete an initial goal continue to return and complete an important subsequent goal over time.
-A goal could be something as simple as return visits to your site or something as complex as returning to play an online game again and again.
+A goal could be something as simple as return visits to your site or something as complex as opening your weekly promotional emails from MailChimp.

 Put simply, Retention Analytics allows you to understand: